-10 Suprising Books that Will Change Your Worldview
+10 Surprising Books that Will Change Your Worldview

 Recently I was challenged by some friends to do a “10 of” post.
-A post that describes ten things that have had an impact in my life, and that I think will have an impact in my readers lives.
-Since I read a lot of books, I decided I would do a post on 10 books, but I didn’t want to rehash the same books that everyone will tell you to read.
+A post describing ten things that have had an impact in my life, and I think will have an impact on my reader’s lives.
+Since I read a lot of books, I decided I would do a post on 10 books.
+I didn’t want to rehash the same books that everyone will tell you to read.
 I wanted to talk about some of the ones you may have never heard of, or give you a new take on a classic.

 *This post contains affiliate links, if you purchase something through one of these links I will receive a small commission on the sale.
 To see my complete disclosure policy, click here.